Duane Michals

-Duane Michals (/ˈmaɪkəlz/ "Michaels"; born February 18, 1932) is an American photographer.
-Michals's work makes innovative use of photo-sequences, often incorporating text to examine emotion and philosophy.
+Duane Stephen Michals (/ˈmaɪkəlz/ "Michaels"; February 18, 1932 – June 9, 2026) was an American photographer whose work, full of narrative at a time when the photography world was not focused on it, often showed the influence of surrealism.
+Michals made innovative use of photo-sequences and often incorporated handwritten text to examine emotion and philosophy.

 Education and career

-Michals's interest in art began at age 14 while attending watercolor university classes at the Carnegie Institute in Pittsburgh.
+Michals's interest in art began at age 14 while attending university-level classes in watercolor at the Carnegie Institute in Pittsburgh.
 In 1953, he received a B.A. from the University of Denver.
-In 1956, after two years in the Army, he went on to study at the Parsons School of Design with a plan to become a graphic designer; however, he did not complete his studies.
+In 1956, after two years in the U.S. Army, he went on to study at the Parsons School of Design with a plan to become a graphic designer; however, he did not complete his studies.

-He describes his photographic skills as "completely self-taught."
-In 1958, while on a holiday in the USSR he discovered an interest in photography.
-The photographs he made during this trip became his first exhibition held in 1963 at the Underground Gallery in New York City.
+He described his photographic skills as "completely self-taught."
+In 1958, while on vacation in the USSR, he discovered an interest in photography.
+The photographs he made during this trip became his first exhibition, held in 1963 at the Underground Gallery in New York City.

-For a number of years, Michals was a commercial photographer, working for Esquire and Mademoiselle, and he covered the filming of The Great Gatsby for Vogue (1974).
+For a number of years, Michals was mostly a commercial photographer working for Esquire and Mademoiselle.
+For Vogue he covered the filming of 1974's The Great Gatsby.
 He did not have a studio.
-Instead, he took portraits of people in their environment, which was a contrast to the method of other photographers at the time, such as Avedon and Irving Penn.
+Instead, he took portraits of people in their environment, in contrast to the method of other, more famous photographers at the time, such as Richard Avedon and Irving Penn.

-Michals was hired by the government of Mexico to photograph the 1968 Summer Olympics.
-In 1970, his works were shown at the Museum of Modern Art in New York.
-The portraits he took between 1958 and 1988 would later become the basis of his book, Album.
+Michals was hired by the Mexican government to photograph the 1968 Summer Olympics; two years later, photos from this commission were exhibited in New York City at the Museum of Modern Art.
+Portraits he took between 1958 and 1988 would later become the basis of his book Album.

 In 1976, Michals received a grant from the National Endowment for the Arts.
-Michals also produced the art for the album Synchronicity (by The Police) in 1983, and Clouds Over Eden by Richard Barone in 1993.
+He also produced the art for the albums Synchronicity (by The Police) in 1983 and Clouds Over Eden by Richard Barone in 1993.